huyixin1/assignment1-410/README.md

 * Deletion of a URL associated with a unique ID
 * Error handling for unsupported delete requests

-## Running Tests
+#### Running Tests

 To run the tests, make sure you have the required dependencies installed.
-Then, execute the following command from the terminal:
+Then, execute the following command from the terminal.
+This command will run all the test cases and display the results in the terminal:
 ```console
 python -m unittest test_app.py
 ```